bocoup/wpt/docs/writing-tests/reftest-tutorial.md

   ```

   We explicitly set the DOCTYPE and character set to be sure that browsers
   don't infer them to be something we aren't expecting.
-Note that we're
+We're omitting the
-  omitting the `<html>` and `<head>` tags.
-That's a common practice in WPT,
+  `<html>` and `<head>` tags.
+That's a common practice in WPT, preferred
-  preferred because it helps make tests more concise.
+  because it makes tests more concise.

 - ```html
   <title>CSS Color: the "fuchsia" keyword</title>